SPOTLIGHT ON: Christopher Greco

-Many families seeking to buy or sell a home in lower Westchester and the Bronx may be surprised to learn their Realtor is also a decorated police detective, president of the Police Association of New Rochelle, and founder of Christopher’s Voice, a non-for-profit organization created to help families of autistic children.
+Many families seeking to buy or sell a home in lower Westchester and the Bronx may be surprised to learn their Realtor is also a decorated police detective, president of the Police Association of New Rochelle, and founder of Christopher’s Voice, a not-for-profit organization created to help families of autistic children.

 Christopher Greco, of Richard Greco Real Estate in the Bronx, has been part of this family-owned business from an early age.
-“I grew up in this business—as a kid I was always hanging around the office,” he recalled.
+“I grew up in this business.
+As a kid, I was always hanging around the office,” he recalled.
 However, it wasn’t until 1998 that he got his appraiser’s license, followed 10 years later by his real estate license.